spolu/settle/facts/README.md

 # Facts

 Facts are typed values related to an entity along with a list of certifying entities signatures asserting that the fact is true.
-Facts are created on public FactServices using the following API. `type` and `value` are strings whose validation is left to the discretion of the service.
-Once created, a fact type and value is immutable.
-Facts can only be created by the entity they relate to.
+Facts are created and retrievable on a public Fact API using the endpoints described in this document. `type` and `value` are strings whose validation is left to the discretion of the service running the Fact API.
+Once created, a fact (type, value, entity) is immutable.
+Facts can only be created by the entity they relate to, also called the fact owner.

 ```
 curl -XPOST https://settl.net/facts \